shannmu/zotero-mcp/README.md

 }
 ```

+To update to a newer version, run `docker pull ghcr.io/kujenga/zotero-mcp:main`.
 It is also possible to use the docker-based installation to talk to the local Zotero API, but you'll need to modify the above command to ensure that there is network connectivity to the Zotero application's local API interface.

 ## Development